-Visitors travel to and around Western Australia for many reasons, including: holidays, visiting family, education, business and events.
-As visitors travel around the State, they spend time and money in our local economy.
+Visitors travel to and around Australia for many reasons, including: holidays, visiting family, education, business and events.
+As visitors travel around the country, they spend time and money in our local economy.

-Each year more than 9 million visitors stay over 71 million nights in Western Australia.
-These visitors spend more than $13 billion in the State.
+Each year more than 8.8 million international visitors and 96 million domestic visitors travel throughout Australia, spending more than $54 billion.
 This tourism expenditure creates work for employees and businesses.
-In 2014-15 tourism created:
+In 2015-16 tourism created:

 What jobs does tourism create?

 Tourism creates diverse jobs and business opportunities ranging from transport and hospitality through to caravan manufacturing, entertainment and the arts.

 To find out about the interesting and diverse jobs tourism creates, click here to meet our Tourism Workers.